Planning for Resilient Water Supply

 The plan covers all 17 cities and towns in the Old Colony Planning Council’s region: Abington, Avon, Bridgewater, Brockton, Duxbury, East Bridgewater, Easton, Halifax, Hanover, Hanson, Kingston, Pembroke, Plymouth, Plympton, Stoughton, West Bridgewater, and Whitman.
 This region is designated an Economic Development District by the U.S. Economic Development Agency, one of the funders of this project.

 OCPC worked with local governments, public water suppliers, environmental groups, businesses, residents, and other stakeholders over the course of a year.
-Through surveys, interviews, focus groups, workshops, and public meetings, community voices helped shape the plan’s goals and recommendations.
+Through surveys, interviews, focus groups, workshops, and public meetings, local voices helped shape the plan’s goals and recommendations.

 The project Steering Committee met monthly to collaboratively develop the Regional Water Plan with OCPC and our consultants, CDM Smith.
 All 17 cities and towns in the Old Colony Region participated, as well as other stakeholders, including regulators, elected officials, chambers of commerce, the agricultural sector, watershed associations, environmental organizations, and community members.